drew-sarette/mindsweeper/readme.md

 I started this on codepen.io, and then started my repository when I decided to make it my project.
 Here is a link to the [original codepen](https://codepen.io/blergermeistermeisterblerger/pen/PoRNNgO).

+## Another Note
+The CSS animation code is from a tutorial online, copied and pasted in order to be studied and reworked.
+It is from Jamie Juviler's [tutorial](https://blog.hubspot.com/website/scrolling-text-css)

 ## Project Requirements
 ---
 - CSS feature 1: Uses Flexbox for the mobile layout and switches to Grid for tablet and desktop.